Duvie728/CRUD-DJANGO-APPLICATION/README.md

 CRUD-DJANGO-BLOG

 # Description:
-This Blog application was  built using [Django Framework](https://www.django-rest-framework.org/) and  hosted on Heroku during production(https://duvie-blog.herokuapp.com)
+This  is  a task given to the interns at ZURI TRAINING to build a  Blog Application using the CRUD functionality.
+Hence, this Blog application was  built using [Django ](https://www.djangoproject.com/) and  hosted on Heroku during production(https://duvie-blog.herokuapp.com)

 # Features: